andraugust/andraugust.github.io/quantum-2.md

 \end{align*}
 $$

 __The Classical Connection.__ In CM momentum is mass times velocity, while in QM it's represented by a differentiation operator.
-How are these two connected, and is there a general way to connect the results of CM to QM?
+How are these two connected, and is there a general way to connect CM and QM?

 The classical-quantum connection is made through expectation values.
 For example, in QM the classical notion of velocity corresponds to

 $$
-v = \frac{d}{dt} \left< \mathbf{X} \right>
+v \leftrightarrow \frac{d}{dt} \left< \mathbf{X} \right>
 $$

-The time-derivative here can be written in terms of the Hamiltonian commutator (see result from the discussion of the time evolution operator):
+The time-derivative here can be written in terms of the Hamiltonian commutator (see the result from time evolution operators):

 $$